 - The driver used the truck for personal reasons: When operating a truck outside the scope of employment, it may be against company rules.
 The responsibility would lie solely on the driver.

 - The driver is an independent contractor: In this case, a trucker is not technically employed by a trucking company and would be required to carry his or her own insurance.

 - The driver is an owner/operator: This would mean that the driver and the trucking company are essentially one and the same.

 Our Personal Injury Law Firm Is Ready to Help

 If a truck driver was acting negligently or recklessly while driving, you have the right to bring a personal injury lawsuit and seek compensation.
 At the Morris Bart law firm, we are ready to handle all the legal aspects of your case.

 We work on a contingency-fee-basis and do not accept attorney’s fees unless and until you successfully receive a settlement or court award.
-Call us today at (205) 380-4158 to speak with a member of our team.
+Call us or contact us online today to speak with a member of our team.

 to find a Morris Bart office near you.